jaimeilustre/restaurant-data/README.md

 ## Steps to build and compile the React app

-1. Navigate to the directory you want to save your React app
+1. Navigate to the directory you want to save your app
 2. Using Vite, create your app with the following code:
     ``` bash
     npm create vite@latest name-of-app -- --template react